 A particular MTA implementation MUST utilize the PKINIT exchange to either obtain Application Server tickets directly, or obtain a TGT first and then use the TGT to obtain Application Server tickets.
 An MTA implementation MAY also support both uses of PKINIT, where the decision to get a TGT first or not is local to the MTA and is dependent on a particular MTA implementation.
 On the other hand, the KDC MUST be capable of processing PKINIT requests for both a TGT and for Application Server tickets.

-The PKINIT exchange occurs independent of the signaling protocol, based on the current Ticket Expiration Time (TicketEXP) and on the PKINIT Grace Period (PKINITGP).
-If the PKINIT client is an MTA and the ticket it currently possesses corresponds to the Provisioning Server in the MIB, a KDC for a REALM that currently exists in the REALM table, or a CMS that currently exists in the CMS table, the MTA MUST initiate the PKINIT exchange at the time: TicketEXP - PKINITGP.
-If the PKINIT client is an MTA and the ticket it currently exists in the CMS table, or a CMS that currently exists in the CMS table, the MTA MUST initiate the PKINIT exchange at the time: TicketEXP - PKINITGP.
-If the PKINIT client is an MTA and the ticket it currently possesses does not correspond to the Provisioning Server in the MIB, a KDC for a REALM that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the CMS table, the MTA MUST NOT initiate a PKINIT exchange.
-On the interfaces where PKINITGP is not defined, the MTA SHOULD perform PKINIT exchange.
+The PKINIT exchange occurs independent of the signaling protocol, based on the current Ticket Expiration Time (Ticket{EXP}) and on the PKINIT Grace Period (PKINIT{GP}).
+If the PKINIT client is an MTA and the ticket it currently possesses corresponds to the Provisioning Server in the MIB, a KDC for a REALM that currently exists in the REALM table, or a CMS that currently exists in the CMS table, the MTA MUST initiate the PKINIT exchange at the time: Ticket{EXP} - PKINIT{GP}.
+If the PKINIT client is an MTA and the ticket it currently possesses does not correspond to the Provisioning Server in the MIB, a KDC for a REALM that currently exists in the REALM table, or a CMS that currently exists in the CMS table, the MTA MUST NOT initiate a PKINIT exchange.
+On the interfaces where PKINIT{GP} is not defined, the MTA SHOULD perform PKINIT exchanges on-demand.

 In the case where PKINIT is used to obtain an Application Server ticket directly, the use of the grace period accounts for a possible clock skew between the MTA and the CMS or other application server.
-If the MTA is late with the PKINIT exchange, it still has until TicketEXP before the Application Server starts rejecting the ticket.
+If the MTA is late with the PKINIT exchange, it still has until Ticket{EXP} before the Application Server starts rejecting the ticket.
 Similarly, if PKINIT is used to obtain a TGT the grace period accounts for a possible clock skew between the MTA and the KDC.